pedro2163/wild-deck-construction-guide/razakus/guide.md

 ### Shaman
 Assume the opponent is playing Even.

 Even.
-You need to mulligan for small removal spells (0, 1, 2 or 3 mana), Zephrys the Great, Cleric of Scales, Northshire Cleric, Mo'arg, Panthara, Loot Hoarder, Twilight Whelp, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand), keep Thalnos if you have Spirit Lash or Shadow Visions.
-Shadow Word: Ruin is worth keeping.
-Keep Mass Dispell if you have The Coin or small removal in your hand.
+You need to mulligan for small removal spells (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Loot Hoarder, Mo'arg, Panthara, Renew or Shadow Visions (only if you have another removal in hand), keep Thalnos if you have Spirit Lash or Shadow Visions, Zephrys the Great, Gluttonous Ooze (or it's variants), Duskbreaker, Mass Dispell if you have The Coin or small removals in your hand, Shadow Word: Ruin.
 Don't keep any card that costs more than 4 mana.
 The only exception could be Pyschic Scream if you have The Coin and a good hand.
 The strategy is simple: you need to control the opponent.
 You win when you controlled all his board.
 Use your minions early (except Zephrys) to control his unbuffed totems.
 Don't be afraid of playing, for example Mo'arg, to control his totems early.
 Try to save your Forbidden Words or Shadow Word: Pain for Vessina, but if you see a Totem Golem or a super buffed totem, use it before.
 If you have lots of Draw or a big hand you can destroy a 0 mana minion with Forbidden Words.

 Odd, Totem and Overload.
-You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Zephrys the Great, Cleric of Scales, Northshire Cleric, Twilight Whelp, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand), Holy Nova and Zilliax if you have The Coin, keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions.
+You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Loot Hoarder, Mo'arg, Panthara, Renew or Shadow Visions (only if you have another removal in hand), keep Thalnos if you have Spirit Lash or Shadow Visions, Zephrys the Great, Gluttonous Ooze (or it's variants), Duskbreaker, Holy Nova.
 Don't keep any card that costs more than 4 mana.
+You can keep Reno Jackson if you have The Coin or a good hand.
 The strategy is simple: you need to control the opponent.
 You win when you controlled all his board.

 Big.
 Mulligan for your combo, Shadow Word: Ruin and Shadow Word: Death.
+You can keep Psychic Scream if you have The Coin.
 Be careful of his Devolve, try to kill your deathrattle minions when you play them!
+Be careful of Ancestors Call, he can cancel your Battlecries!

 Reno.
 Mulligan for you combo.
 The matchup is easy if you draw them.
 Be careful of Coldlight Oracle and his possible Evolves (so always clear the board).